 The sequencing entire genomes of five trios each consisting of two parents and a child identified 44 segments concerned by the auto-zygote.

 Types of Mutations in the HIV – 1

-Several types of mutations can disrupt the presentation of MHCI molecules.
-Mutations in the flanking regions of epitopes will interfere with the cleavage ability of the viral proteins by the proteasome or the intracellular transport capacity.
-Similarly, mutations occurring in the epitopes themselves decrease the specific cytotoxic response by CTLs.
-If these mutations concern anchor residues, they are likely to lead to a complete inhibition of the binding of the peptide with the MHCI molecules.
+Several mutational types can disrupt the presentation of MHCI molecules.
+The flanking regions of epitopes will interfere with the cleavage ability of the viral proteins by the proteasome or the intracellular transport capacity.

 Consequences of Mutations